jaylenw/LXDockContainers/README.md

 #### Note

 When using shared folders, first create the folder you would like to share on the host first.
 Then make sure the source and destination folders are correctly determined in the lxdock.yml file.
-Then run lxdock up or provision depending on what stage you are in setting up the container(s).
+Then run `lxdock up` or `lxdock provision` depending on what stage you are in setting up the container(s).